EternalBytes/snake-go/README.md

 If you are learning Golang, make sure to read this code and get the most out of it.

 NOTE: This code has been tested in Linux operating system only.
-To be more precise, I only tested on Ububtu Linux.
+To be more precise, I only tested on Ubuntu Linux.

 ##### If you found a solution for a problem you figured out in this code, feel free to make a pull request.